offshape/Capybara/README.md

 }

 val currentState = Gateway(RobotState.entries, RobotState.DISABLED)

-val reserve = Reserve() // This acts like a subsystem, and makes sure
+// This acts like a subsystem, and makes sure only one state is active at a time
+// Internally its the command that pushes updates and updates all Suppliers, not the Reserve val reserve = Reserve()

 // In centimeters
 val elevatorState = Supplier(currentState, hashMapOf(